GregorLauter/COF-Landscaper/README.md

 ## Workflow Notes

-- The workflow can be executed on a local machine (CPU), GPU access can provide a substantial speedup.
+- The workflow can be executed on a local machine using a CPU, although GPU access can provide a substantial speedup.
 - For large systems, long screening workflows, or cases where local hardware is limiting, running the workflow on an external cluster (GPU or CPU) is recommended.
 - If you are interested in applying COF-Landscaper but do not have access to suitable computational resources, feel free to contact me.

 Workflow diagram:

 <p align="center">
   <img src="docs/readme/workflow.png" alt="COF-Landscaper workflow" width="850">